 The two videos below show how the Encore fellows helped community health centers.

-In the video below, Roger Lewis, a former human resources executive who works with the Gardner Family Health Network, talks about what motivated him to join the program.
+In the first video, Roger Lewis, a former human resources executive who works with the Gardner Family Health Network, talks about what motivated him to join the program.

-In the video below, Reymundo Espinoza, CEO of San Jose-based Gardner Family Health Network, reflects on how hosting an Encore fellow helped advance Gardner's goal of managing growth and continuously improving quality.
+In the second video, Reymundo Espinoza, CEO of San Jose-based Gardner Family Health Network, reflects on how hosting an Encore fellow helped advance Gardner's goal of managing growth and continuously improving quality.